You’ve got the baby you always wanted, but for some reason, you feel low and overwhelmed.

 - Antidepressants: If you have moderate to severe postnatal depression that’s unlikely to go away on its own, you might be offered medication.
 Although this may seem scary, antidepressants can help treat the condition without having an impact on your family.

 If you do choose to avoid therapy and want to try and cure your postnatal depression without extra support, here are some ideas that might help.

 Where can I go for support and advice?

-From your health visitor, to dedicated phone lines, if you are suffering from postnatal depression, there are plenty of resources out there to help.
-Do not be ashamed or suffer alone.
+From your health visitor, to dedicated phone lines, if you are suffering from postnatal depression, there are plenty of resources out there to help:

 - Friends and family: Having a new baby is definitely a time to call on the people who know you best.
 Whether it’s for help with caring for your new arrival, or just sharing your thoughts over a cup of tea, don’t be afraid to ask for help.

 - Your health visitor: He or she is there to make sure you and your baby are doing ok.
 If you don’t feel comfortable discussing your feelings with your family and friends, they will be able to recommend local recourses and support groups that might help.

 - Your GP: Your GP is a great person to help give you a formal diagnosis and work out what the best treatment will be to help support you.
 Remember they are trained professionals and will not judge you in any way.

 - Charities: There are a number of amazing charities out there who help raise awareness and support for new parents suffering with PND.
 The Association for Post Natal Illness (APNI) had downloadable leaflets, as does PANDAS (Pre and Postnatal Depression Advice and Support).
 NCT and MIND also have dedicated sections where you can read more about the condition, and find advice for partners and family members about how best to support you.